 Material should be organized in a logical fashion.
-The first item should be the required recommendation from your Director or Dean.
+The first items should be the three required recommendations from: 1) your DEC; 2) your department chair, if s/he is not on the DEC; and 3) your dean.

-After the required item, you should have an updated/current brief resume, preferably organized according to the five basic categories.
+After the three required items, you should have an updated/current brief resume, preferably organized according to the five basic categories.
 Organized in this manner, the resume can serve as an index of the data and documentation in your personnel file.
+(The resume may be part of the DEC report.)

 - You need to toot your own horn, but you can do so without being blatant or boastful.
 State your achievements objectively.
 Be specific about what your responsibilities were. - Stress your accomplishments since your appointment or last promotion.
 State the date of your initial appointment and the date of your last promotion in your personal history, - Resume style, like an outline, does not require complete sentences, so you need not repeat "I" all the time.
 You can also write in the third person, if that is more comfortable for you.
-Be sure to show clearly the depth and breadth of scholarly activity. - Tell why what you do is important and creative. - Document, Document!
+Be sure to show clearly the depth and breadth of scholarly activity. - Tell why what you do is important and creative. - Document, Document, Document!
 It is not enough to just say you did something.
 Show concrete evidence of all endeavors. - Please keep a copy of everything you submit.

 Reminder: This material is offered ONLY AS A GUIDE.
-The current AAUP/BOT Contract (Articles 4, 5 and 8), the Senate P&T document in the Faculty Handbook, and your department bylaws stipulate official procedures for the promotion and tenure process.
+The current AAUP/ BOT Contract (Articles 4 and 5), the Senate P&T document in the Faculty Handbook, and your department bylaws stipulate official procedures for the promotion and tenure process.
+Page 8